 My greatest personal interests are on the boundary between physics and pure mathematics.
-I find most fascinating the subtle ways in which simple ideas like counting, or theories about abstract mathematical objects like sets, numbers, and functions, reveal important and observable properties of the physical world we live in.
+What I find most fascinating are the subtle ways in which simple ideas like counting, or theories about abstract mathematical objects like sets, numbers, and functions, reveal important and observable properties of the physical world we live in (too abstract?
+Make it less laundry-listy.
+I find most fascinating the ways in which simple ideas like counting reveal important and observable properties of the physical world, like the possible arrangements of something, like the possible states of an electron).
 I enjoy mathematical modelling of physical phenomenon because it is a unique opportunity to see directly how physics and mathematics interact, and to explore the fundamentally mathematical properties of nature.
 I am deeply interested in the theoretical and computational modelling sides of physics, and hope to contribute to the application of pure mathematics to theories of physical relevance.
+Nothing to grab onto in this paragraph because it’s too abstract.
+Go back and make sure that every sentence has one thing it’s trying to say, and that it’s different than its fellow sentences.

 My fascination with the relationship between pure mathematics and physics became well-defined while I was a student in an experimental research group studying liquid crystal materials.
-A primary focus of our group was the study of how uniquely-shaped particles, such as figure-8s and 3-dimensional knots, interacted with the liquid crystal medium.
+A primary focus of our group was the study of how uniquely-shaped particles, such as figure-8s and knots (bows?
+Loops?), interacted with the liquid crystal medium.
 In a branch of geometry that studies the intrinsic properties of shapes, a coffee cup and a doughnut are mathematically the same shape because they have one hole (the hole in your coffee cup is its handle).
-An interesting result of our experiments was that the properties of an object in liquid crystal are determined by its abstract mathematical shape (its number of holes) rather than by its apparent physical shape.
-Such surprising relationships have turned up with increasing frequency as I have continued my studies, and keep me always excited about my future in physics and mathematics.
+An interesting result of our experiments was that the properties of an object in liquid crystal are determined by its number of holes (its abstract mathematical shape () rather than by its apparent physical shape.
+(Can you say something specific about how their number of holes affects their behavior?)
+Such surprising relationships have turned up with increasing frequency as I have continued my studies (The further I get into these subjects the more I see such relationships…), and they keep me always excited about my future in physics and mathematics.
+Focus on the cool aspects of shape, and push all of the math jargon out.
+Devin wants something non-abstract for the “properties of an object in liquid crystal” are an object with one hole does this, and an object with two holes does another thing.